Why I chose OC-1 filter media

 As a side note the use of Polyaluminium Chloride as a flocculant with OC-1 is forbidden, as - God forbid - is adding a handful of diatomaceous earth to the filter or any substance that creates a film on top of the media.
 Whether the use of any other flocculant is acceptable isn't known.
 However Certikin sells Swimfresh Ultimate Clarifier for use with OC-1, but only in commercial quantities and thus presumably for commercial installations only.
 There exists Swimfresh Clarifier but this is not specified as being suitable for use with OC-1.
+It appears to be produced by CPC Pools as an own-label cationic clarifier, so nothing too special or peculiar to OC-1.
 Why a clarifier is required with OC-1 if it filters down to one micron is not exactly clear.

 You can return to my home page here

 If you have any questions, comments or criticisms at all then I'd be pleased to hear them: please email me at kes at kcall dot co dot uk.